-The connections that form where our bones meet, we use our joints almost constantly and don’t think twice about it.
+We use our joints almost constantly and don’t think twice about it.
 That is, we don’t notice our joints until they become painful.
-Joint pain can be caused by a number of reasons — arthritis is one of the leading causes of joint pain.
-Oftentimes, we assume that joint pain is inevitable, and will certainly happen as we get older.
+Joint pain is caused by activities, injuries, and underlying conditions – arthritis is one of the leading causes.
+Often, we assume that joint pain is inevitable and will certainly happen as we get older.

 The good news is that joint pain doesn’t have to be a guarantee.
-Even though Stem Cell Carolina offers stem cell treatments to help with joint pain, our ultimate goal is ensuring people get the pain relief they need.
+Even though Stem Cell Carolina offers stem cell treatments to help with joint pain, our ultimate goal is to ensure people get the pain relief they need.
 By taking preventative measures, you might not ever have to deal with joint pain.
-These are some things that could help.
-Learn more, and contact our stem cell treatment center for the regenerative therapies you need.

 Maintain a healthy weight.

 It can be so challenging to do, but maintaining a healthy weight is so important.